 - incorporates the use of the School Planning and Reporting Online (SPaRO) tool as the means for constructing the Strategic Improvement Plan (SIP) and preparing the annual report.

 School Excellence cycle animations

-The new School Excellence cycle begins in 2021.
-Watch these animations to find out more about the cycle and its components.
+Watch the range of animations to find out more about the School Excellence cycle and its components.